 A clinical description of wheat body part goes where might be accurate and easy to picture but it’s flat.
 If you don’t describe any of the technicalities, however, you’re left with just feelings.
 Feelings can be interesting, but they’re not erotic.
 You need a balance between accurate description, and emotional response.
 To do this, use the rule of show don’t tell.

 Telling your audience what is happening is dull.
 Describing how what is happening feels is alive and exciting.

 Using your POV Character, focus on how the touching feels.
-You can describe their partner running their fingers along your POV characters skin, but by focusing on how those finger tips feel you’re not being clinical.
+You can describe their partner running their fingers along your POV characters skin.
+Focus on how those finger tips feel rather than the action and it won’t feel clinical.
 The sensations, the tingles, those are what are exciting, and it’s still easy to picture what is happening.
 You’re showing the experience, not telling the action.

 This is my own personal feelings on the subject, rather than technical advice, but it’s worth sharing.
 If you want your sex scene to feel intimate and romantic, make sure you cover the issue of consent.